Isysxp/Pico_1140/README.md

  The history and logic behind this is very interesting in that DEC's view of the language to use was Basic!.
 This was at a time just prior to c appearing and it was believed that Fortran was not the language of the future.
 As it happens, I am a Basic fan and I still use VB.Net for a number of projects.
 But c was in the pipeline and one of the RT11 disc contains DECUS c.
-The rest as they say is history but I have to say that I am not keen on Rust etc.!<br>
+The rest as they say is history but I have to say that I am not keen on Rust etc.!<BR>

  Ian Schofield Jan 2023